BeckyHeath/Experimental-Variation-Ecoacoustics-Analysis-Scripts/README.md

-# Compression Paper Data Analysis Scripts
+# "How Index Selection, Compression and Recording Schedule Impact the description of Ecological Soundscapes" Data Analysis Scripts

  ## Prior to these Scripts: